grannycart/by-sound-alone_source/notes-and-edits/second-round_edits.md

 		* Put this at the end of the book, just ahead of the license
 		* and if people have ideas that they want to add or change to the book I encourage them to run with it; as long as they follow the stipulations of the no commercial use license.
 		* (pretty sure this note is in promotion file too)
-* [ ] add how to get on mailing list, how to donate.
-Somewhere. (maybe very last, inside the back fold)
-	* Though remember you suggested donating to open-source software at the head of the license file.
-	* add a graf at the end about how the reader should pass on the book (especially if they made it to that paragraph).
-See notes about this in promotion.
-* [ ] fix transition to CC license in epub file
+* [X] fix transition to CC license in epub file
-	* [ ] this is an old note --- check if it doesn't look right?
+	* [X] this is an old note --- check if it doesn't look right?
 	* Maybe all you have to do is make the CC file .md formatted, and make the header a # level header
+	* added an html bit that triggers a page break

 ## Feedback from test readers